San Mateo High School: History

-Princeton University, with the colors orange and black, was "King of Sports" in 1902.
-Following suit, San Mateo High chose the orange and black as its colors, and set its own words to the music of Princeton's school song.
+Following the example of Princeton University, the school adopted orange and black as its colors and set its own school song to the music of Princeton's alma mater.
+In 1903, increasing enrollment prompted a move to a larger building on Baldwin Avenue, for $24,000 previously Saint Margaret's School for Girls.

-Early in 1903, the high school on Ellsworth Street became too small to accommodate the increased enrollment, which was then 27.
-Following a bond election, the Board of Education appropriated $24,000 for the purchase of Brewer Tract, which housed Saint Margaret's School for Girls.
-This was a three-story structure situated on the corner of Baldwin Avenue and San Mateo Drive.
 During the summer, in addition to remodeling and refurnishing the building, a new chemistry laboratory was constructed and supplied at a cost of $270.
 SMHS also gained a set of reference books at $75 and three Remington typewriters at $70 each.
 Classes were conducted in this building from 1903 until 1911.
+Despite substantial damage from the 1906 earthquake, classes were not interrupted, and the building was quickly repaired.